-DAY 1: Arrival to Bangor (North Wales).
-Meet and greet and transfer to first night's accommodation on the Isle of Anglesey in the south of the island, probably in the Llanfairpwllgwyngyll area.
+DAY 1: Own Arrival in Anglesey (North Wales).
+Meet and greet at your first night's accommodation on the Isle of Anglesey in the south of the island, probably in the Llanfairpwllgwyngyll area.

 DAY 2: Transfer to Malltraeth, walk to Llyn Rhos Ddu including Llanddwyn Island 7.5 miles easy walking.
 From Malltraeth cross the cob into Newborough Forest, now a natural habitat for red squirrels.

 Cross to the magical island of Llanddwyn, dedicated to Dwynwen, the Welsh patron saint of lovers.
 Make your way along the sandy beach to Llyn Rhos Ddu.
 Rest your weary legs with a welcoming drink at the renowned Marram Grass Café and Restaurant whilst waiting for your transfer.